CommunityToolkit/WindowsCommunityToolkit-wiki/Fabric-Bot-Services.md

 <br><br>

-### Issues Needs Attention
+### Issue Needs Attention

-"needs attention :wave:" label with the message will be triggered to alert all the stakeholders that are involved in certain issues.
-This ensures transparency that the issue has been sitting without any activity for 15 days.
-Therefore it is essential to establish procedures that will either provide further guidance or triage the issue to the appropriate team that can resolve the issue in a timely manner.
+@Msftbot will trigger needs attention :wave: label with the message to alert all the stakeholders that are involved in issues where there has been no activity for 15 days.
+This action alerts the stakeholders and ensures transparency that the issue has been sitting without any activity for 15 days.
+Therefore, it is essential to establish procedures that will either provide further guidance or triage the issue to the appropriate team that can resolve the issue in a timely manner.

 **Scheduled search**